ComputationalAndPhysicalSystems/heart-crop/README.md

-This is a minimal README for a minimal [SciView](http://sc.iview.sc) project
+This project contains code to perform 3D convex crops on volumetric data using [SciView](http://sc.iview.sc).

 # LICENSING